solarte7/NegationAndUncertainty/README.md

 # Negation And Speculation Detection from clinical texts written in Spanish: A deep learning approach
 This repository contains a deep learning-based approach for speculation and negation detection from clinical texts written in Spanish.
 Speculation and negation detection is commonly divided into two sub-tasks: <strong>cue identification</strong> and <strong>scope recognition </strong>.
-Cues are words or terms that express negation (e.g, not, nothing, negative) or speculation (e.g., possible, probable, suggest).
-The scope is the text fragment affected by the corresponding cue in a sentence.<br>

 The approach addresses negation and speculation detection as a sequence-labeling task, where each token in a sentence is classified as being part of the cue or the scope.
 This approach recognizes cues and scopes in a single step using the <strong>BIO</strong> tagging format.<br>

+<h3>Methods <h3>
-The proposed approach uses two deep learning methods to perform negation and speculation detection from clinical text written in Spanish: BILSTM and BERT:
+The approach uses two deep learning methods to perform negation and speculation detection from clinical text written in Spanish: BILSTM and BERT:
  <ul>
  <li> <strong>Bidirectional Long Short memory (BiLSTM-CRF):</strong> This method consist of three layers: Embedding layer, BiLSTM layer, and CRF layer.
 The directory BiLSTM contains the implementation for this method.
   <ul>